A downloadable version of the Barts Guild Grants Policy is available by clicking here.

 6. Barts Guild will consider grants for educational activities of staff (courses, professional development, conferences) if they are deemed to be of benefit to the Hospital and its patients.

-- Travel and accommodation fees will only be considered for events within the UK, up to a maximum of £150 per application.
+• Travel and accommodation fees will be considered, up to a maximum of £150 per application.

 8. Barts Guild will only consider prospective requests.
 It cannot reimburse for items already purchased.
 For successful applicants, it is usual practice for Barts Guild to refund payment on the submission of receipts.
 If an alternative payment arrangement is required, please contact us to discuss.